IRS-Cybersec/ctfdump/STACK the Flags 2020/Bear/Cloud/Find the Leaking Bucket/README.md

 ## Testing for Buckets

-With ~50 words in hand, we had about 50^2 = 2500 buckets to test for.
+With ~50 words in hand, we had about around 50^2 = 2500 buckets to test for.
 I thought of three ways to test for the existence of S3 buckets:

 1. using the AWS CLI's very aptly-named `s3api wait bucket-not-exists` command <https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/wait/bucket-not-exists.html>